sensu/catalog/integrations/aws/aws-alb-monitoring/README.md

    You can configure separate pipelines for alerts, incident management, and metrics.

-### Token substitution

-The AWS ALB Monitoring integration supports Sensu [tokens] for variable substitution with data from Sensu entities.

 ## Plugins

 <!-- Links to any Sensu Integration dependencies (i.e. Sensu Plugins) -->